wrk123/Pentaho-reports/README.md

 -> Create a new report.
 A basic sample report page will be displaye. <br/>
 -> Now, make DB connection by clicking on Data -> Add Data Source -> JDBC datasource.<br/>
 -> A  JDBC datasource window will pop  and click on green ‘+’ icon to add the datasource.<br/>
 -> A database connection window will pop up, select MySQL from the list and fill the required details in the form on the right hand side (connection detail.
-Hostname, username,password, database name, etc)
+Hostname, username,password, database name, etc). <br/>
 -> Click on the test icon to test the connection.
 On successfull connection it will show OK. <br/>
 -> Now, you need to add query in the right side in the JDBC datasource window. <br/>
 -> Select the datasource which you have created and then click on “Add query” on the right side.<br/>